 A 76% of citizens believe that CEOs should take the lead in change rather than wait for the government imposed.

-Further, the company we work offers a more trusting relationship than the other stakeholder as NGOs, other companies, government and media.
+In addition, the company we work offers a more trusting relationship than the other stakeholder as NGOs, other companies, government and media.

 A sign of good health is the restoring trust between employees and their employers.
 But perhaps the most significant fact of the Edelman Trust 2019 is the improving trust given technical profiles and employees.